JoshuaJFHolloway/LocalizR/README.md

 - As a user, so I can follow my story, I want to see the outcome of my answer.

-Furthermore, given more time we would have refactored our code by:
+Given more time we would have refactored our code by:

 - Extracting questions and answers into our database
 - Simplifying functions to follow the SRP closer